mongodb/specifications/source/auth/auth.rst

 attempt.

 The cache keys MUST include the username (or empty string) and the actually used socket address and port for the current server.
+The cache key MUST also include a hashes of the callback function(s), if relevant and possible in the driver language.

 Using the socket address and port accounts for the case when two different servers use the same username but could be configurated differently.
 There is an edge case where if the same username is used and two aliases